csahu42/MeeshoAndroidAssignment/README.md

-# MeeshoAndroidAssignment
+# Meesho Android Assignment
 Used MVVM Architecture
-Used RxJava and RxAndroid
+RxJava and RxAndroid and
 Android Architecture component (JetPack)